-When sharing a web tool, you can either share as a new web tool or overwrite an existing web tool.
-Overwriting an existing web tool is only available from ArcGIS Pro 2.6.
+You can either share a web tool as a new web tool or overwrite an existing web tool.
+To overwrite an existing web tool, you must have ArcGIS Pro 2.6 or later.
 To share your web tool with either option, see Share your web tool.
-When either sharing as a new web tool or overwriting the existing tool, you need to set multiple properties to define how the users of the service interact with the web tool.
+When either sharing as a new web tool or overwriting an existing tool, you need to set multiple properties to define how users of the service can interact with the web tool.

-One of the first steps before publishing is to analyze the web tool.
-The analyze process looks for issues that will prevent the tool from being published.
-Information on the data and tools that will make up the service and potential solutions will be offered.
-Some analyzer errors can only be resolved by modifying the tools or data that comprise your tool.
+We recommend you to analyze the web tool before publish it.
+This process identifies issues that may prevent the tool from being published.
+Information regarding the data and tools that compose the service as well as potential solutions are provided.
+Some analyzer errors can only be resolved by modifying the tools or data that compose the tool.
 Other messages and warnings provide guidance and best practices.
-After critical errors have been addressed and the settings of the service have been configured, the web tool can be published.
+Once you address critical errors and configure the service settings, you can publish the web tool.
 To learn more, see Analyzer messages.

 Add a tool

 When sharing a web tool, the process starts with the result of a model or script tool.
 You can build a web tool using multiple results.
 Any successful geoprocessing history item can be included in a web tool to be published as a service.
 Adding multiple tools is a good technique when grouping similar tools or tools that are part of a workflow.